 - top [your topic] articles, etc.

-Reach out to those people directly so that they can include you in their next edition.
+Reach out to those people directly so that they can include your content in their next edition.

 Also be on the lookout for people who do roundups by email.
 In the SEO world, the holy grail is the Moz Top 10.
 Subscribe to their emails (preferably in advance), familiarize yourself with the content they share, and then reply to the latest one to let them know about your suggestion for their next email.
 Subscribers to those emails might have blogs of their own and might link to yours.

-Not all of these arenas will create SEO links per say, but they will allow you to gain more exposure for your content in a helpful way.
+Not all of these platforms will create SEO links, but they will allow you to gain more exposure for your content in a helpful way.
 And more exposure has the potential to lead to more links.

 Here is a quick rundown of the steps to building links with content:

-- Build social proof immediately after publishing by getting social shares, social votes, and comments.
+- Build social proof immediately after publishing by getting social shares, votes and comments.

 - Get exposure through social advertising and social outreach to people who share similar content.